Ombrustou/GPU_monitoring/Gathering_DATA/README.md

 # GPU Monitoring - DATA_Gathering

 Welcome to the DATA_Gathering folder of the GPU Monitoring GitHub repository!
-This folder contains the necessary files for data gathering and monitoring of GPU activity using the AURORA (Automated Utility for Real-time Observation and Reporting of Activity) tool.
+This folder contains the necessary files for data gathering using the AURORA (Automated Utility for Real-time Observation and Reporting of Activity) tool.

 ## Table of Contents
 - [Contents](#contents)